MattPahuta/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 14: January 30, Sunday

+**Today's Progress**: More work on the Meet landing page project, tweaking general styles and begining layout, using mobile-first methodology.

+**Thoughts** Figuring out where best to use grid and where to use flex, combination of the two.

 ### Day 13: January 29, Saturday

 **Today's Progress**: Continued work on the Meet landing page project, adding more styles and additional markup for the design spec.